SamuXarick/League-Tables/readme.txt

 - Most Profitable Aircraft:
   Ranks companies based on their aircraft with the best sum of current and last year profits.

+- Income Table:
+  Ranks companies by their average income over the last 25 quarters.

+- Transport Infrastructure Efficiency:
+  Ranks companies by profit of vehicles per number of infrastructure pieces.